 Audit Committee.
 The members of the audit committee are Messrs.
 Parker and Dullum and Ms. English, and Messrs.
 Adelgren and Coulon serve as alternate members of the committee.
 Alternate members of the audit committee serve only in the event of an absence of a regular committee member.
 Mr. Parker serves as chairman of the audit committee.
 Each member and alternate member of the audit committee is an "independent director" as defined by Nasdaq rules and our own standards, and none of the members or alternate members of the audit committee are "interested persons" as defined in Section 2(a)(19) of the 1940 Act.
 The board has unanimously determined that all members and alternate members of the audit committee qualify as "audit committee financial experts" within the meaning of the SEC rules and regulations.
 In addition, the board has unanimously determined that all audit committee members and alternate members are financially literate under current Nasdaq rules and that at least one member has financial management expertise.
-The audit committee operates pursuant to a written charter and is primarily responsible for oversight of our financial statements and controls, assessing and ensuring the independence, qualifications and performance of the independent registered public accounting firm, approving the independent registered public accounting firm services and fees and reviewing and approving our annual audited financial statements before issuance, subject to board approval.
-The audit committee met eight times during the last fiscal year.
+The audit committee operates pursuant to a written charter and is primarily responsible for oversight of our financial statements and performance of the independent registered public accounting firm, approving the independent registered public accounting firm, approving the independent registered public accounting firm, approving the independent registered public emet eight times during the last fiscal year.